dominion-dev/dominion-ecs-java/README.md

 # <img src="dominion-logo-square.png" align="right" width="100">Dominion
+Dominion is an [Entity Component System](https://en.wikipedia.org/wiki/Entity_component_system) library for Java

 [![Java CI with Maven](https://github.com/dominion-dev/dominion-ecs-java/actions/workflows/cicd-maven.yml/badge.svg)](https://github.com/dominion-dev/dominion-ecs-java/actions/workflows/cicd-maven.yml)

-Dominion is an [Entity Component System](https://en.wikipedia.org/wiki/Entity_component_system) library for Java and is
-also:
+Dominion ECS is:
 - 🚀 **_fast_** : not only is it an insanely fast ECS in the Java scenario, but it can also **be in the same league as ECS for C/C++** (see [benchmarks](https://github.com/dominion-dev/dominion-ecs-java-benchmark))
 - 🤏 **_tiny_**: just a high-performance Core Java library with a minimal footprint and no other dependencies